Healthcare in India: Rural areas

 Rural areas in India have a shortage of medical professionals.
-74% of doctors are in urban areas that serve the other 28% of the population.
+74% of doctors are in urban areas that serve the other 28% of the population, leaving many with unmet medical needs.
 This is a major issue for rural access to healthcare.
 The lack of human resources causes citizens to resort to fraudulent or ignorant providers.
 Doctors tend not to work in rural areas due to insufficient housing, healthcare, education for children, drinking water, electricity, roads and transportation.
 Additionally, there exists a shortage of infrastructure for health services in rural areas.
 In fact, urban public hospitals have twice as many beds as rural hospitals, which are lacking in supplies.
 Studies have indicated that the mortality risks before the age of five are greater for children living in certain rural areas compared to urban communities.
+Due to these geographic barriers, limited healthcare infrastructure, and a shortage of healthcare professions, rural areas face unique challenges.
+Scholars believe that if healthcare providers are able to understand these cultural nuances, they may be able to provide culturally-sensitive services specifically tailored to the needs and preferences of these communities.
+Children face a myriad of health risks in relation to the healthcare challenges those in rural areas encounter.
+Across three different measuring points from 1992 through 2006, more developed states in India had a lower proportion of households with an underweight boy or girl than less developed states, which tend to contain more rural communities.
 Full immunization coverage also varies between rural and urban India, with 39% completely immunized in rural communities and 58% in urban areas across India.
+Vaccine illiteracy remains a significant obstacle in the path towards greater immunization coverage, often due to misinformation, unreliable healthcare, a lack of awareness among parents, and other social factors.
 Inequalities in healthcare can result from factors such as socioeconomic status and caste, with caste serving as a social determinant of healthcare in India.
+One study showed more health disparities arise when comparing urban versus rural homes rather than between castes; using three rounds of the National Family Health Surveys, researchers calculated the Multidimensional Poverty Index, which is aimed at further elucidating the indicators and social determinants of health.
+Between urban and rural households, the headcount ratio difference was found to be 20-30% in 2005–2006, while between scheduled castes/scheduled tribes and other households the difference was only 10-15%.
+Other critical social determinants of health in India include sanitation/hygiene, environmental pollution, nutrition, and more.
+Across all states, less than 50% (and in some less than 25%) of urban homes had unimproved sanitation, compared to over 50% (and in some over 75%) of rural homes, according to the 2007-2009 District Level Household Survey.
+Sanitation and hygiene are directly linked to disease and overall rural health outcomes.